 By the end of the 1990s emigration lost its ethnic character.
 At the beginning of the 1990s Jews constituted over 60% of emigrants, but in 2002 their share did not exceed 15%.
-In contrast, the share of Ukrainians among emigrants in 2002 was over 50% as compared to 14.8% in 1991, and the share of Russian emigrants grew from 10.4 to 15.4% between 1991 and 2002.
+In contrast, the share of Ukrainians among emigrants in 2002 was over 50% as compared to 14.8% in 1991, and the share of Russian emigrants grew from 10.4 to 15.4% between 1991 and 200260.

+vi.
 Petty trade migration.

-During the economic crisis of 1992-1994, many enterprises stopped or suspended operations, and a large number of Ukrainians became involved in so-called "shuttle" trade in order to survive.
+During the economic crisis of 1992-1994, many enterprises stopped or suspended operations61, and a large number of Ukrainians became involved in so-called "shuttle" trade in order to survive.
 They went to Poland, Hungary, Romania, Turkey or China to buy cheap consumer goods and sell them on Ukrainian markets.
 By some estimates, their number peaked in 1993 at 1.5-2 million people (Gerasimenko and Poznyak, 2004).
 In 2001, the estimated number of petty traders was 350-700 thousand (Complex Demographic Survey - 2006).
 About 50-60% of these traders were female.
 Shuttle traders mostly viewed their activity as temporary; only 38% of them did not have permanent employment in Ukraine.
 Over 40% of shuttle traders went abroad during weekends or vacations, and about 14% managed to buy goods for sale while on business trips connected to their main employment (Gerasimenko and Poznyak, 2004).
-In 2008 the number of petty traders was estimated at 400-450,000, which is not very different from the 2001 estimates.
+In 2008 the number of petty traders was estimated at 400-450,00062, which is not very different from the 2001 estimates.

+vii.
 Labour migration.

 By the end of the 1990s Ukrainians had switched from petty trade to labour migration.
-This process is well illustrated in Malynovska (2004a), who compared the results of the two
+This process is well illustrated in Malynovska (2004a)63, who compared the results of the two surveys performed in 1994 and 2002 in Kyiv, Chernivtsi and the village of Prylbychi (Lvivska oblast)64.
+Each survey included 350 households (about 460 individuals) randomly selected by the same methodology.
+A comparison of the

-&lt;sup>59 Complex Demographic Survey in Ukraine (2006) - Libanova et al.
+59 Complex Demographic Survey in Ukraine (2006) - Libanova et al.